 Face-saving PPT keyboard shortcuts (when you’re presenting)27/03/18

-Go!
-To kick things off, you may need to access Slide Show mode – clicking F5 (or Fn F5 on some keyboards) will start the Slide Show from slide 1.
+To kick things off, you can access Slide Show mode by clicking F5 (or Fn F5 on some keyboards) to start the Slide Show from slide 1.

-Next!
-There are a few ways to move on to the next slide, you can press Enter, the n key (for next), the down arrow or the spacebar – and the presentation will move to the next slide.
+There are several ways to move on to the next slide: press Enter, the N key (for next), the down arrow or the spacebar.
+All will take your presentation to the next slide.
 (Similarly if you want to move backwards, press the P key (for previous), or the up arrow.)

-Take me there.
-If you want to navigate to a particular slide in the deck and you know the slide number, type the number and press return to take you directly to that slide.
+Whilst in slideshow mode you can navigate to a particular slide in the deck and by typing the slide number and pressing Enter.
+This takes you directly to that slide.

-Where was I?
-If you want to go to a particular slide but don’t know the slide number, clicking Ctrl-S within a Slide Show will bring up a list of slides in the presentation.
+If you want to go to a particular slide but don’t know the slide number, clicking Ctrl S within a Slide Show will bring up a list of slides in the presentation.
 If your titles are set up correctly using title placeholders in the masters, then you’ll see the slide headings appear in that list.
-You can then use the down arrow on the keyboard to get to your desired slide, simply press return when it is highlighted in the list and you’ll be taken straight there.
+You can then use the keyboard arrows to reach your chosen slide.
+And simply press return when it is highlighted in the list and you’ll be taken straight there.

 Give me a sec.

 Should you want to pause the presentation briefly for any reason, this is a great tip.
 Perfect for those times when you need to ensure your audience is listening to you and not distracted by what’s onscreen.
 You can temporarily blank out your slide: type ‘B’ for a black out screen, or ‘W’ for a white out screen.
 Press any key to return to the presentation.